 ME/CFS Advisory Committee Report to the NHMRC CEO

 The ME/CFS Advisory Committee Report was finalised in April 2019.
 This report advises the NHMRC CEO on the current needs for research and clinical guidance for ME/CFS in Australia.
 A draft of the ME/CFS Report was released for public consultation for a period of 60 days, between 21 December 2018 and 18 February 2019.
+A summary of the number of responses received for public consultation is provided in the table below.

 ME/CFS funding announcements